blazejsewera/blog/src/pages/advice-for-newcomers.md

     in modern frameworks or methodologies are actually 20 years old or as old as from 1968!
 See [Old is the New New](https://youtu.be/AbgsfeGvg3E) by Kevlin Henney.
-- Remember that your main goal is to show what **value** you can give for the employer.
-  - Look what your potential employers need.
-  - In healthy organizations you will be expected to collaborate.
-    Show your collaboration skills by communicating well, asking good questions, and making others feel comfortable around you.
 - Read other developers' stories, but know that every person has their own.
   Read their advice for junior programmers.
   - [20 Things I've Learned in my 20 Years as a Software Engineer](https://www.simplethread.com/20-things-ive-learned-in-my-20-years-as-a-software-engineer/)